 Built by the owners of the Fiat car company in 1934 and owned by them for 70 years, Sestriere is one of the earliest and still one of the highest purpose- built ski stations.
 Sitting on a sunny plateau, snow cover is guaranteed thanks to both altitude and one of the world's most extensive snow making operations.
 Before hosting downhill events in the 2006 Winter Olympics, the Alpine World Championships were staged here in 1997, and the Men's World Cup races take place here every December.

 Sestrière Snow News

 The next notable snow forecast for Sestrière is 5cm, expected on 1 April, with around 8cm forecast over the next 7 days.
 There is some snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.

 |42||Black Pistes (80km)|

 |10km||Cross Country Pistes|

-The Italian ski resort of Sestrière is part of the Milky Way ski area with access to 598 individual pistes.
+The Italian Ski Resort of Sestrière is part of the Milky Way ski area with access to 933km of downhill skiing, with 598 individual pistes, served by 175 ski lifts.
 In addition to the skiing in Sestrière itself (400km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Milky Way ski resorts of Clavière, Sansicario, Sauze d'Oulx and Montgenèvre.

 The ski resort itself is above 1500m, so skiing or boarding back to the resort is usually possible.
 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.